-The regulator must give a copy of the exemption document referred to in regulation 692, within 14 days after making the decision to grant the exemption, to:

-- (a) if a person applied for the exemption-the applicant; or - (b) if the regulator granted the exemption on its own initiative each person (other than persons to whom regulation 695 applies) to whom the exemption will apply.
+- (1) The regulator must give a copy of the exemption document referred to in regulation 692 within 14 days after making the decision to grant the exemption to: - (a) if a person applied for the exemption-the applicant; or - (b) if the regulator granted the exemption on the regulator's own initiative-each person (other than persons to whom regulation 695 applies) to whom the exemption will apply. - (2) If the regulator grants an exemption under regulation 689A(1), the regulator must notify each corresponding regulator that the exemption is granted.

-695 Publication of notice of exemption
+695 Publication of exemption